ianrasmussen05/programming-languages-2021/assignment-2.md

 **Bonus Task** (worth 2 extra points): Implement `ERec` and `EFix`.

-## Part 3
+## Part 3: From LambdaNat4 to LambdaNat5

 (21 points)

-The purpose of this part is to add lists to Part 2.
+The purpose of this part is to add some integer arithmetic and lists to Part 2.
 Start from my `LambdaNat4`.
 Your new version will be in a folder `LambdaNat5`.

-### What I changed for `LambdaNat4`
+### What I changed for LambdaNat4

 Open `LambdaNat4.cf` in an editor.

 - Instead of defining our own successor numbers we now use the data type `Integer` built into BNFC and Haskell.
 I also added operations `+,-,*` and `less_equal`.
 - We now allow a `Prog` to be a list of expressions separated by `;;`.
 This allows a file to contain several expressions, see `test/test.lc` for an example.
 - I determined the order of operations (precedence levels) in such a way that the rules for dropping parentheses look natural to me.
-In case you get parsing or run-time errors you cannot make sense of put more parentheses before spending time hunting for other errors.
+In case you get parsing or run-time errors check whether more parentheses help before spending time hunting for other errors.

 Open `Interpreter.hs` in an editor.
 - I indicated in comments where you need to add new code. `+,-,*` are implemented and `less_equal` will be similar.
 Are `+,-,*` implemented using call by name or call by value?
 What could be a reason for this choice?

-To build and test `LambdaNat4`, I run the script `./testlambdanat4`.
+To build and test LambdaNat4, I run the script `./testlambdanat4`.
 If you want to use it you may have to adapt it to the specifics of your OS.

-- After building and running `test/test.lc`, you should get the output `0 ;; 24 ;; 55`.
+- After building LambdaNat4 and running `test/test.lc`, you should get the output `0 ;; 24 ;; 55`.

 ### Instructions

-Add all your solutions to the tasks to a file `test/solutions.lc`.
+Add all your solutions to a file `test/solutions.lc`.
 Each solution will contain one test case, as specified.
+Add further test cases in comments.
 Solutions will be separated by `;;`.

-Add further test cases to a file `test/mytests.lc`.
+You can also make additional files for further testing.

 ### Task 1

 Your grammar for LambdaNat5 will be the same as the grammar for LambdaNat 4.
-For this task, note that `LambdaNat4.cf` contains
+For this task, note that the grammar contains

     EHd.
 Exp6 ::= "hd" Exp ;
     ETl.
 Exp6 ::= "tl" Exp ;